Lloyd Spencer Davis

-Lloyd Spencer Davis (born 1954) is a New Zealand-based author, filmmaker, scientist and science communicator.
+Lloyd Spencer Davis is a New Zealand-based author, filmmaker, scientist and science communicator.
 Born in Napier in 1954, he is known particularly for his creative nonfiction writing about science and nature subjects.
 He has published ten books and been co-editor of another two, as well as authoring over 150 scientific papers.

 Writer

 Davis's first book Penguin: a season in the life of the Adélie penguin (published by Pavilion Books, London, 1993, and Harcourt Brace, San Diego, 1994) provides a penguin's-eye view of life in Antarctica.
 It received the 1994 PEN (NZ) Best First Book Award for Nonfiction.
 The Plight of the Penguin (published by Longacre Press, Dunedin, 2001) won the New Zealand Post New Zealand Children's Book of the Year Award in 2002, the first time a nonfiction book had won the award, as well as winning the New Zealand Post New Zealand Children's Best Nonfiction Book Award.
 His book, Looking for Darwin (published by Longacre Press, Dunedin, 2007) is part travelogue, part personal memoir, and part essay about Charles Darwin.
 It earned him the Copyright Licensing (CLL) Writer's Award for Nonfiction, New Zealand's premier award for the support of nonfiction, as well as the Runner's Up Award as the New Zealand Travel Book of the Year in 2008.

 A Polar Affair: Antarctica’s Forgotten Hero and the Secret Love Lives of Penguins (published by Pegasus Books, New York, 2019) investigates the life of polar explorer Dr Murray Levick and the sexual behavior of penguins.
 It was named by Science News as one of their Favorite Science Books for 2019.